Art Therapy vs EMDR

 EMDR — eye movement desensitization and reprocessing — was developed by Francine Shapiro in the late 1980s.
 It's recognized by the World Health Organization, the American Psychological Association, and the U.S. Department of Veterans Affairs as a frontline treatment for PTSD.

 The work follows an eight-phase protocol.
-After history-taking and preparation, the therapist asks you to hold a specific traumatic memory in mind while engaging in bilateral stimulation — usually following the therapist's hand with your eyes, sometimes using tactile or auditory alternation.
+After history-taking and preparation, the therapist asks you to hold a specific traumatic memory in mind while engaging in bilateral stimulation — typically either following the therapist's hand with your eyes or tapping your shoulders with your arms crossed, though other forms can be used as well.
 The protocol moves through desensitization, installation of a positive belief, body scan, and closure.

 What this is like in the room: structured.
 Quiet.
 Less open sharing than you might expect — you don't have to narrate the trauma in detail for the work to happen.
 The therapist functions more like a guide running you through a process than a conversation partner.
 People often describe it as both intense and oddly contained.